hacspec/hacspec-python/LANGUAGE.md

 * All functions arguments must be typed.
 * All functions must have a return type.
 * Custom type names end with `_t`, e.g. `new_type_t`.
 If there exists a function casting to this type the function must us the type name, e.g. `new_type()`.
+* Everyt function must be annotated with `@typechecked`.
+* Functions can be nested.
+* Classes are not allowed.

 ## Library functions